 The laboratory must immediately notify its clients if the certification status for any analyte changes.

-The laboratory must state that is will generate all results in strict compliance with the National Environmental Laboratory Accreditation Conference (NELAC) Standards.
+The laboratory must state that it will generate all results in strict compliance with the National Environmental Laboratory Accreditation Conference (NELAC) Standards.

 The laboratory must flag and justify any results that were not generated in accordance with NELAC.